andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/working-with-swift-adopt-a-protocol-or-pass-a-function.md

 # How to depend on a function

-In order to fully grasp how to go the &#8220;just depend on / pass the function&#8221; route, you need to have an understanding of how [function Types are described in Swift][5].
+In order to fully grasp how to go the "just depend on / pass the function&#8221; route, you need to have an understanding of how [function Types are described in Swift][5].
 With this knowledge, you're set to do a couple of things:

 1 – Create a property on the Type you're implementing that is of some function Type.
 For example: